The Deprivation of Liberty Safeguards assessment

 - What happens after a deprivation of liberty is authorised?

 - Deprivation of Liberty Safeguards for people in supported living

 - Deprivation of Liberty Safeguards (DoLS) - useful organisations

 Deprivation of Liberty Safeguards

-The first step is to talk about whether changes can be made to the way care is provided so that the person’s freedom is not restricted.
-However, if the person in charge of their care believes that restricting the person’s freedom is necessary to keep them safe, they must apply for a deprivation of liberty authorisation.
+The first step is to talk about whether changes can be made to the way care is provided so that the person’s freedom is not limited.
+However, if the person in charge of their care believes that limiting the person’s freedom is necessary to keep them safe, they must apply for a deprivation of liberty authorisation.

-Who does the assessment?
+Who carries out the assessment?